emsterdam1/anRNAlab-Protocols/General/Phusion-PCR.md

   | 1 | 72 °C | 5:00 | final extension |
   | ---------: | :--------: | :---------: |:---------: |

-  _*This is a touchdown PCR, where the annealing temp drops 1 °C per cycle_

   _Note: the extension times and annealing temps can be optimized for amplicon length and primer Tm's_
 <!-- The text below creates dropdown lists for links to next steps or hyperlinks -->